 Enron’s natural gas pipeline companies conduct soil and groundwater remediation on a number of their facilities.
 Enron does not expect to incur material expenditures in connection with soil and groundwater remediation.

+Enron has received a request for information from the Environmental Protection Agency (EPA) asking for data regarding certain spills and discharges since 1998 on oil pipelines operated by Enron and its subsidiaries.
+EOTT Energy Partners, L.P.
+(EOTT) is the only subsidiary of Enron that has extensive domestic oil pipeline operations, and Enron’s response will include information on EOTT pursuant to the request.
+The responsive information was originally to be filed with the EPA on or prior to November 7, 2001.
+In October 2001, Enron received an extension from the EPA to file the responsive information on or before January 31, 2002.
+Enron cannot predict the outcome of the EPA inquiry but believes that the ultimate outcome will not have a material adverse effect on its financial position or results of operations.

 Developments in the California Power Market.
 During 2000, prices for wholesale electricity in California significantly increased as a result of a combination of factors, including higher natural gas prices, reduction in available hydroelectric generation resources, increased demand, over-reliance on the spot market for electricity and limitations on supply.
 California’s regulatory regime instituted in 1996 permitted wholesale price increases but froze retail prices below market levels.
 The resulting disparity between costs of supply and customer revenues caused two of California’s public utilities, Pacific Gas & Electric Company (PG&E) and Southern California Edison Company (SCE), to accrue substantial unrecovered wholesale power costs and certain obligations related to the difference between third party power purchase costs and frozen rates charged to retail customers.
 PG&E and SCE have defaulted on or are challenging payments owed for certain outstanding obligations, including wholesale power purchased through the California Power Exchange (the Power Exchange), from the California Independent System Operator (the Independent System Operator), and from qualifying facilities.
 In addition, PG&E and the Power Exchange each have filed a voluntary petition for bankruptcy.

 Various legislative, regulatory and legal remedies to the energy situation in California have been implemented or are being pursued, and may result in restructuring of markets in California and elsewhere.
 Additional initiatives are likely at the Federal, state and local level, but it is not possible to predict their outcome at this time.